char0n/vladimirgorej.com/_posts/2021-09-07-things-i-have-learned-maintaining-javascript-monorepo-with-lerna.md

 ## Dependency management

 Dependency managed has been simplified significantly with npm workspaces. npm workspaces require npm@7.
-This version of npm uses the [new format](https://github.blog/2021-02-02-npm-7-is-now-generally-available/#changes-to-the-lockfile) of a `package-lock.json` file.
+This version of npm uses the <a href="https://github.blog/2021-02-02-npm-7-is-now-generally-available/#changes-to-the-lockfile" target="_blank" rel="noopener noreferrer">new format</a> of a `package-lock.json` file.
 You'll need to convert your `package-lock.json` file to the new format for workspaces to work correctly.

 ### A word on expressing dependencies between packages